williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 - Can coherence persist long enough in biological systems?
 - How does this relate to IIT and other theories?

-But the basic idea—that consciousness might be superposition itself—is compelling and testable.
+But the basic idea that consciousness might be superposition itself is compelling and testable.

 ## Why This Matters